rmit-cyber-ready-cic/Team-Cyber/README.md

 - AWS Amplify

-  Follow the readme in the following reporsitory to deploy the app htps://github.com/scenario-cic/scenario-cic
+  Follow the readme file in the following repository to deploy the app https://github.com/scenario-cic/scenario-cic

 Note:  This is just a proof of concept.
 If you wish to change the types of attacks, you can do so in the template under createRecommendations.